 Benefits of Perilla Oil

-- On a separate note, perilla leaves help treat and prevent nausea.
+On a separate note, perilla leaves help treat and prevent nausea.

 How to Use Perilla Oil

-- Perilla oil can be used as a flavor enhancer in salad dressings, dipping sauces and marinades, and can be used as a substitute for sesame oil in cooking.
+- Perilla oil can be used as a flavor enhancer in salad dressings, dipping sauces, and marinades.

 Related Content: How to Control Greying Hair with Sesame Seed Oil

-Where to Buy Perilla Oil
+Where to Buy Perilla Oil for Cooking

 If you like sesame oil, you shouldn’t have an issue with perilla oil.
 However, exercise caution if you have any nut allergies.